 Whitstable is perhaps the quintessentially British quirky, seaside resort.
-A lively community of students, artists and London day trippers (or ‘Down-from-Londons’, as they’re often known locally) lend the town an irresistibly villagey vibe, while there are scores of cosy pubs, galleries and charity shops which seem lost in time.
+A lively community of students, artists and London day-trippers (or ‘Down-from-Londons’, as they’re often known locally) lend the town an irresistibly villagey vibe.
+At the same time, there are scores of cosy pubs, galleries and charity shops which seem lost in time.

 The pebble beach, broken up with groynes in typical British seaside fashion is a 15-minute walk from the station.
 The most bustling stretch – where the beach widens out – is between Cushing’s View and the start of West Beach by the legendary Old Neptune pub.
 Picture-perfect cottages with brightly-coloured balconies and beach huts line this part of the beach.

 Further, along at Tankerton Slopes, the greens leading down to the sea, are always busy with dog walkers and bike riders.